Last updated on 5 May 2023

 Waist Circumference

-As part of a complete cardiovascular risk assessment, waist circumference measurement is recommended for all individuals.
-A high waist circumference ≥ 90cm for males and ≥80cm for females increases the likelihood of cardio metabolic risk factors such as type 2 diabetes, lipid disorder or hypertension.
-Waist circumference will likely be elevated for BMI ≥32.5.
+As part of a complete cardiovascular risk assessment, waist circumference measurement is recommended for all enrolees.
+A high waist circumference ≥90 cm for males and ≥80 cm for females increases the likelihood of adverse cardio metabolic outcomes such as Type 2 Diabetes Mellitus (DM), lipid disorder, or hypertension.
+Waist circumference will likely be elevated for a BMI of ≥32.5 m2/kg.

 Definition of Metabolic Syndrome2